 Service learning combines community service with an academic course.
 Students spend at least 20 hours during the semester volunteering at a site of their choice in conjunction with a class.
-Past sites, English for New Americans, Child and Family Services, the Hillsborough County Nursing Home, and Headstart, are just a few of the more than 50 sites the Meelia Center works with.
-Students may tutor children and teens, serve food to those in need, raise funds, or advocate change.
+Manchester Homeless Services, Kids Café, English for New Americans, Child and Family Services, Hillsborough County Nursing Home, and the International Institute, are just a few of the more than 50 sites the Meelia Center works with.
+Students may tutor children and teens, serve food to those in need, raise funds, or advocate change in the community.

 This opportunity outside the classroom enhances students' academic, personal, and civic learning.
-Service learning experiences, especially those related to educational and professional goals, enhance resumes and graduate school applications-demonstrating practical experience in the field and an ethical concern for the community.
+Service learning experiences, especially those related to educational and professional goals, enhance resumes and graduate school applications, demonstrating practical experience in the field and an ethical concern for the community.
 But it goes beyond looking good on a resume; it's about helping others.
 It is about going out in the community and advocating change, while instilling hope in those who need it most.
 Students make connections and learn more about themselves and others, forming new bonds and friendships on and off campus.
 More than 300 students participated in service learning classes in the 2012-2013 year,

-More than 13 academic departments as varied as computer science, politics, theology, physics, and psychology include courses with service learning components.
+More than 10 academic departments as varied as computer science, sociology, education, nursing, and psychology include courses with service learning components.
 For example the fine arts department has incorporated service learning for graphic design and visual communication courses where students designed logos, print advertisements, and brochures for nonprofit organizations.